cinnData/PythonBootcamp/[PY-07] Basic stats in Pandas.md

 In [1]: import pandas as pd
 ```

 Let us suppose for this example, that the source file is in our computer.
-To import the data with `pd.read_csv`, we have to where to find it.
+To import the data with `pd.read_csv`, we have to know where to find it.
 The magic command `%pwd` prints the path of working directory (you don't need to this in practice, it is done here for pedagogical purposes).

 ```
 In [2]: %pwd
 Out[2]: '/Users/miguel'
 ```

 So, right now, in the Mac computer where this is prepared, in Qt Console, the working directory is `/Users/miguel`.
 If it were a Windows computer, the Python kernel would have printed `C:\\Users\\miguel`.
 If the source file is somewhere inside this folder, this part of the path can be omitted.
-So, the input in this setting is:
+This is what we do here.

 ```
 In [3]: df = pd.read_csv('Dropbox/py_course/data/aapl.csv')